-In this post, former Nurturing Wisdom President Pari Schacht demystifies one of the most common myths about the ACT and SAT.
+In this post, Nurturing Wisdom founder Pari Schacht demystifies one of the most common myths about the ACT and SAT.

 I’m on a myth busting kick lately.
-I recently explained why both the ACT and SAT are accepted at all universities in the United States in my post on the Myth of Preference.
-Today, I want to talk about another common myth: junior year curriculum is needed for a student to take the ACT or SAT.
+In a previous post, I explained that both the ACT and SAT are accepted at all universities in the United States.
+Here, I’ll discuss another common myth: junior year curriculum is needed for a student to take the ACT or SAT.

 Sadly, this myth continues to be spread year after year, and parents and students follow the advice to wait until the spring of junior year to take the ACT or SAT.
 The end result is a lot of unnecessary stress and anxiety as well as lower test scores since students are trying to cram in preparing for the ACT and SAT while also juggling AP exams, SAT subject tests, college visits, spring sports, junior year research papers, and more.